Neevia

 The following are definitions that should be noted by the user:

 This is a single computer owned, rented or leased by a single individual or entity on which one or more applications load and execute software in the memory space of that computer.
-Software is installed on a computer for one or more users.
-All computers must be licensed to utilize Neevia software.
+Software is installed on a server for one or more users.
+All computers/servers must be licensed to utilize Neevia software.

 LICENSE